srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 With the group enrollment deleted from the Device Provisioning Service, and the device deleted from the Azure IoT Hub device registry, the device(s) have fully been removed from the solution.

-1. Switch to the Visual Studio Code window containing your SimulatedDevice code project.
+1. Switch to the Visual Studio Code window containing your ContainerDevice code project.

     If you closed Visual Studio Code after the previous exercise, use Visual Studio Code to open the lab 6 Starter folder.